tejas7khandare/Twitter_Sentiment_Analysis/README.md

 # Twitter Sentiment Analysis for Hate Speech Detection

-- Engineered a robust NLP model using a labeled dataset of 31,962 tweets to detect and classify hate speech, specifically focusing on racist and sexist content.
-Employed data preprocessing, feature extraction techniques to optimize model performance.
+-Processed a dataset comprising 31,962 labeled tweets to tackle hate speech, prioritizing racist and sexist content, through comprehensive data preprocessing techniques.

-- Applied the trained model to 17,191 unlabeled tweets, demonstrating its effectiveness in identifying and filtering out hate speech.
-Utilized key evaluation metric F1 score, providing insights into the model's real-world impact on mitigating cyberbullying and hate speech on social media.
+-Conducted visualization methods to gain insights into negative and positive word distributions, enhancing understanding of the dataset's sentiment dynamics.
+-Employed feature extraction techniques including bag of words and TF-IDF to effectively capture linguistic features critical for hate speech classification.
+-Implemented three distinct machine learning models, namely logistic regression, XGBoost, and decision trees, for robust classification of hate speech instances within the dataset.
+-Evaluated model performance using F1 score metrics and selected the model with the highest F1 score for testing, ensuring optimal classification accuracy in identifying and moderating harmful online discourse.